martindocs-javascript/rock-paper-scissors-lizard-spock/README.md

 - Maintain the state of the score after refreshing the browser
 - Best score for the game
 - Reset game button ⟳
-- Five lives ❤ per game, which can be reset during the game, but at the expense of resetting the overall score
+- Five lives ❤ per game, can be reset during the game, but at the expense of resetting the overall score

 ## Installation